 Primary sources are different from secondary sources, which are written later and usually comment on or analyze historic events or original documents.

 To find primary sources at Stony Brook, access the collections of the University Libraries.

-For example, if you are looking for primary sources on slavery, you can do a "keyword" search for slavery and sources.
+For example, if you are looking for primary sources about civil rights in New York, you can do a "keyword" search for civil rights and New York and sources.

-Also try these Library of Congress subject headings that are often used for primary sources:
+Also try these subject headings often used to describe primary sources: